raiden-network/raiden/docs/rest_api.rst

           "settle_timeout": 100
       }

-   :jsonparameter int balance: Initial deposit to make to the channel.
+   :reqjson int balance: Initial deposit to make to the channel.

    The request's payload is a channel object; since it is a new channel, its ``channel_address`` and ``status`` fields will be ignored and can be omitted.